-While you may find out about upcoming events in your area through social media or word of mouth, a great .CA website (see how we did that?) will help tell the world about the great thing happening in your small corner of the country.
-A great event website acts as an online advertisement, help desk, travel agent, and logistics center to ensure the success of any great festival.
+While you may find out about upcoming events in your area through social media or word of mouth, a .CA website (see how we did that?) will help tell the world about the fun thing happening in your small corner of the country.
+A great event website acts as an online advertisement, help desk, travel agent, and logistics center to help attendees find the information they need.

 So, are you looking for road trip ideas?
 Whether you want to pig out on pizza, appreciate local art, or simply contemplate your place in the universe as you learn about the night sky—we’ve got you covered by highlighting a festival from each province and territory that’s set to take place in summer 2019.